 BATS AND WHITE NOSE SYNDROME

-In 2007, a disease nicknamed white-nose syndrome, caused by a fungus, Pseudogymnoascus destructans, or Pd occurred in Albany, New York, and quickly spread through the northeastern United States.
+In 2007, a disease nicknamed White Nose Syndrome, caused by a fungus, Pseudogymnoascus destructans, or Pd, occurred in Albany, New York.
+It quickly spread through the northeastern United States.
 “Pd grows in cold, dark and damp places.
 It attacks the bare skin of bats while they’re hibernating in a relatively inactive state.
 As it grows, Pd causes changes in bats that make them become active more than usual and burn up fat they need to survive the winter.
 Bats with white-nose syndrome may do strange things like fly outside in the daytime in the winter,” according to the website https://www.whitenosesyndrome.org.

-This disease eventually occurred in Sarah Furnace Cave, although the cave was closed to visitation by a previous landowner.
+This disease eventually occurred in the cave on MAKC’s Barbara Schomer Preserve although the cave had been closed to visitation by a Mary Landi prior to 2007.

-Prior to 2007, the Pennsylvania Game Commission documented the presence of a number of bat species in the cave, supporting earlier observations.
-Those species, noted on the usgs.gov website (accessed October 14, 2018) were documented in Sarah Furnace Cave: Perimyotis subflavus and Myotis lucifugus.
+Prior to 2007, the Pennsylvania Game Commission documented the presence of two bat species in the cave, supporting earlier observations.
+Those species, noted on the usgs.gov website (accessed October 14, 2018) were documented in the cave: Perimyotis subflavus and Myotis lucifugus.
+During the survey project numerous sightings of bats were documented but in all cases were of individual bats.
+The majority of these sightings were during the winter hibernation months, usually from October to March.

-The MAKC will continue to study the cave in order to document the return of any bats in the cave.
-But due to our mission of the study, exploration and conservation of caves and karst resources, the MAKC also has a responsibility to our membership.
-Thus, on November 16, 2019, the date of adoption of this management plan, the MAKC Board of Directors also adopted the National Speleological Society White Nose Syndrome Policy for the Barbara Schomer Preserve as well as all of its managed, leased and owned preserves.
+The MAKC will continue to study the cave in order to document bat species, populations, and behaviors.
+Due to our mission of the study, exploration and conservation of caves and karst resources, the MAKC also has a responsibility to our membership.
+Accordingly, on November 16, 2019, when MAKC’s Board of Directors adopted the original version of this management plan, they included the National Speleological Society White Nose Syndrome Policy.
 The Policy was approved by the NSS Board of Governors on April 17, 2010.
-In part the policy reads:

 “The NSS recognizes the serious nature of white-nose syndrome (WNS) and its devastating effect on bat populations in the eastern United States.
 The Society is committed to advancing scientific knowledge of WNS, helping to determine its cause, and limiting its impact on cave organisms.
 At the same time, the NSS will promote responsible study, management, and access to cave resources based on demonstrated risks and the latest available data.
 The NSS has a responsibility to its current members and cavers of tomorrow to do what it can to ensure that any restrictions on cave access are based on demonstrated threats, sound evidence, and recognition that risks are site- and strategy-specific.”